navipartner/docs/content/en/docs/retail/vouchers/how-to/email_templates/index.md

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **E-mail templates**, and choose the related link.
 2. Click **New** in the ribbon.
-3. Fill in the following data:
+3. Provide the following information in the designated fields:
     - Code
     - Description
     - Table No. – set the value 6151013
     - Filename
     - Subject
-    - From E-mal Name
+    - From E-mail Name
     - From Email Address
-    - Report ID
+    - Report ID (the provided Report ID determines which attachment is sent to the customer)

+    These fields are mandatory, but you can also configure the other available fields according to your business needs.

 4. Choose whether to **Use HTML Template** or not.
 5. Use **Mail lines** to define e-mail body that will be sent to voucher recipients.